dscamiss/newt/README.md

 * $u_t$ is the $\theta$ update vector at iteration $t$, and
 * $g_t(\alpha) = L(\theta_t - \alpha u_t)$.

-In other words, we simultaneously run a gradient descent update on $\theta$ and a Newton update on $\alpha$.
+In other words, we simultaneously run a gradient descent update on $\theta$ (using an arbitrary optimizer) and a Newton update on $\alpha$.
 The implementation details primarily concern the Newton update, since it involves the second-order derivative $g''_t(\alpha_t)$.
 An exact computation of this quantity requires expensive Hessian-vector products, so an approximation is necessary.